-Sacramento County Republican Party Highlights Community Safety Issues at Presidents’ Day Dinner
+Sacramento County Republican Party Highlights The Politics of Community Safety

 Sheriff Scott Jones was the keynote speaker at the March 1, 2018 Presidents’ Day Dinner, hosted by the Sacramento County Republican Party (SCRP).
 During his presentation, the Sheriff described the challenges of being a law enforcement official working under laws passed by the Democrat-controlled Legislature and led by Governor Jerry Brown.
 The Sacramento County Republican Party recognizes that crime is an issue that impacts everyone in our community.
 While the Democrats continue to pass laws that result in fewer consequences for criminal acts, voters will realize they were lied to, especially when Propositions 47 and 57 where promoted as safety measures.